Tank Battles Instructions

 Purpose of Troops

 Troops can take control of turrets by occupying the turret plate.
 Troops can also knock out opposing troops from the game by winning a skirmish.
 Skirmishes take place when an attacking trooper is touching an opposing trooper or occupying the same turret plate.
 Skirmishes are played out “Risk” style with dice.
 The attacker rolls up to 3 dice, one for each attacking troop, and the defender rolls up to 2 dice, one for each defending troop.
-Highest dice roll wins, tie goes to the defender.
+Highest single dice roll wins, ties go to the defender.
 The attacker can call off the attack at any time after the defending dice roll.
-For example, if an attacker has 4 troops attacking 3 defending troops, the attacker would roll 3 dice and the defender 2 dice.
-If the attacker rolls a 1, 3 and 5 and the defender rolls a 3 and 4, the two highest dice go against each other, the 5 and 4 so the attacker knocks out 1 of the defenders troops and the 3 and the 3 go against each other so the defender knocks out one of the attackers troops since the tie goes to the defender.
-Only two troops can be knocked out during each roll.
-Once the troops are knocked out, they either are removed from the battlefield if playing elimination mode, or respawned at the starting line if playing respawn/scoring mode.
+For example:

 Taking a Turn

-Decide which player will go first.
+For Points based gameplay - Decide which player will go first.
 Depending on where the neutral turrets are located, this can be a very important decision.
-Whoever goes first gets to move all of their game pieces but no attack.
+Whoever goes first gets to move all of their game pieces but does not play an attack phase.
 After the first player moves, all other turns are played out as normal, move then attack.
-During a turn, the player whose turn it is must move all of their game pieces, then when all of their game pieces have moved, they can attack.
+During a turn, the player whose turn it is must move ALL of their game pieces, then they can attack.
 Game pieces do not have to move.
-The attacking player can choose if they want to skirmish with troops first, shoot cannons first or mix it up.
-You can shoot a neutral turret the same turn that you occupy it.
-At the end of the game, the player which moved first but did not attack, gets one final attack, however, they do not get to move.
-We have found this turn based strategy is fair and works well but you can change it to meet your needs.

 Final Notes